Marck Espejo: Bani Jamra

 Espejo moved to Bahrain in November 2020 to play for Bani Jamra of the Isa bin Rashid Volleyball League.
 He moved back to the Philippines after his contract with Bani Jamra ended on January 30, 2021.
 He helped his team finish sixth in a league of six teams in the 2020–21 season.

 FC Tokyo

 Espejo returned to Japan, after he was signed in to play for FC Tokyo for the 2021–21 season of V.League.

 Incheon Korean Air Jumbos

 In April 27, Espejo joined to the 2023 KOVO Men's Asian Quota Draft held in Jeju Island, South Korea.
 Espejo got picked and assigned to play for Incheon Korean Air Jumbos in 2023-24 season of the Korean V-League.

 Return to the Philippines

 Espejo would return to the Philippines to play for the Criss Cross King Crunchers in the 2024 Spikers' Turf Open Conference.

 Kubota Spears Osaka

 Espejo will return to Japan and signed to play for Kubota Spears Osaka for the 2024–2025 season of the rebranded V.League.

-International

-In 2015, he was chosen member of the Philippine national team.
+TSG Skyhawks

+In January 21, 2026, TSG Skyhawks of the Taiwan Professional Volleyball League announced they have signed in Espejo.

+National team

+Espejo is a long-time member of the Philippine national team and has been playing for them by more than ten years.
+In 2015, Espejo was chosen member of the Philippine national team for the 2015 SEA Games.
+He was part of the team which won a silver medal at the 2019 SEA Games and also appeared in the 2022 Asian Games in late 2023.
+Espejo was part of the Philippine squad which represented the host country at the 2025 FIVB Men's Volleyball World Championship.